nguyendmnhu/Portfolio/README.md

-# Dang Minh Nhu Nguyen Portfolio (Kathdoly)
+# Dang Minh Nhu (Kat) Nguyen Portfolio
 ## *ABOUT ME*

-Welcome to my portfolio.
-My name is Dang Minh Nhu Nguyen and I go by Kat.
-I am a San Jose State University student, graduated with major in Applied Mathematics and concentration in Statistics.
-I am passionate in developing models to identify risks, forecast the future to assist my clients, team, company with the best solutions.
-Currently, I am looking for a full time position at a company that focuses on technology, healthcare, business, finance or aerospace.
+Hi!
+My name is Dang Minh Nhu Nguyen, but I prefer to go by Kat!
+I am a 2022 graduate of San Jose State University (SJSU) with a Bachelor’s degree in Applied Mathematics, concentrating in Statistics.
+Working with numbers has always been a fascination of mine as I’ve found that many facts can only be uncovered with logical thinking and data.
+Exploring numbers and data provides me with the capability to think systematically without bias, leading me to identify authentic and verifiable answers.

+With the guidance of my advisor Dr. Etu in my previous experience as a Research Ambassador at SJSU’s Research Foundation, I’ve been able to apply my data visualization and statistical analysis skills in realistic settings - the most recent being my social perception analysis on the COVID-19 impact on public transit systems (publication to come shortly!).

 I love spending my spare time with my family and friends, cooking, traveling and even enjoying outdoor sunshine.